3 – Dimensions of Critical Thinking

 Our emotions, if excessive and unchecked, can weaken our cognitive faculties and our critical thinking skills, lowering the quality of the discussion and giving free rein to cognitive biases.
 These biases, especially if they are interpreted as simple dishonesty, can in turn provoke excessive emotional responses from the other side of the argument, turning a rational debate into a fight.

-The social dimension: the individual’s relationships to others in a culture bound by customs and rules.
+The individual’s relationships to others in a culture bound by customs and rules.
 Critical thinking, from a very early age, requires conventions that affirm and communicate free thinking and individuality.
 In cultures and ideological frameworks that uphold the ideals of free and critical thinking, it is usually not until the ages of 10 to 12 that the educational system begins to emphasize argumentative skills for English, mathematical logic and proofs, or debate.
 But this is starting to change.
 For example, the all-too-rare introduction of philosophical debate at the kindergarten level has been a resounding success.
 Students are highly enthusiastic about it, and they come up with remarkably sharp arguments.

 Emotions, personality, and self-esteem all bear significantly on critical thinking, even more so than our cognitive faculties of reasoning and argumentation.
 But there remains yet another equally decisive dimension: the different cultures of the world and different generations within the same society, which do not all abide by the same social norms of critical thinking.